bytewax/bytewax/README.md

 It can also be run in a docker container as described further in the [documentation](https://docs.bytewax.io/deployment/container).

 #### Kubernetes

 The recommended way to run dataflows at scale is to leverage the [kubernetes ecosystem](https://docs.bytewax.io/deployment/k8s-ecosystem).
-To help manage deployment, we built [wactl](https://docs.bytewax.io/deployment/waxctl), which allows you to easily deploy dataflows that will run at huge scale across pods.
+To help manage deployment, we built [waxctl](https://docs.bytewax.io/deployment/waxctl), which allows you to easily deploy dataflows that will run at huge scale across multiple compute nodes.

 ```sh
 waxctl df deploy my_dataflow.py --name my-dataflow